omeka/omeka-s-enduser/docs/content/items.md

 - *oEmbed*: insert an embedded representation of an external URL.
 Note that this will only work with content from [existing oEmbed implementations](http://oembed.com/#section7) - use the url in your browser’s location bar.
 - *YouTube*: add a link to embed a YouTube video.
 Use the url from your browser’s location bar (with `/watch/` in it) rather than the `youtu.be` link.

-If you have more than one media instance for an item, you can reorder them by dragging and drop each media instance block, using the icon of three lines in the upper left corner of the block as the anchor when dragging (click there).

 You can edit media later by going by editing an item, navigating to the *media* tab, and clicking the edit button (pencil) for a media when editing the item.

 You can delete any media instance from the item's edit page using the delete button (trashcan) on the upper right corner of the media block.

 ![Image shows a close up of a media item being removed - it is red and has an undo curling arrow at the right end of the block](/content/contentfiles/item_mediablockdelete.png)

+If you have more than one media instance for an item, you can reorder them by dragging and drop each media instance block, using the icon of three lines in the upper left corner of the block as the anchor when dragging.

+Omeka S uses the topmost media for an item to create thumbnail images for that item on browse and show pages.

 ### Item Sets
 You can only add items to existing item sets.